 • To set up and calibrate the system through the In-Vehicle Trailering App.

 Rear Trailer View needs the accessory camera.
 To see Rear Trailer View guidelines, you need to complete the in-vehicle calibration.
-You can use it with a trailer of any length.

 In general, the setup process looks like this: